Welcome to the EGMS Technology and STEM Lab Page!

 Open times are available for classroom teacher to bring their students for additional computer time.

-We are starting Google's Be Internet Awesome!
+This is Google's Be Internet Awesome Software!
 This is an internet safety lesson that helps students be safer online.
 It uses topics like Share With Care, Don't Fall for Fakes, Secure Your Secrets, Its Cool to be Kind, and When in Doubt, Talk it Out.
 These lessons also include a game that was created by Google called Interland.
 This high definition game has avatars and kingdoms, can be played at home as well and uses the lessons we are learning to make students think about what they are doing online.

 Code and Go Mouse is an unplugged game that helps the younger students understand coding and algorithms further.
 It can hold up to 40 directional commands!
 A student must plan ahead where they would like the mouse to go while avoiding walls and going through tunnels to find the cheese.
 If a students code is messed up, we then go to the next process which is debugging or finding the problem.
 If they get the cheese we then its time for a victory dance.
 Students are becoming more hands on so this will be a great tool to achieve focus & engagement in the classroom